SchokkerIT/GameDash/README.md

 ## Help

 If at any point your stuck or just have a question, feel free to join our [community Discord server](https://gamedash.io/discord).
 Both the staff and community is more than willing to help out.
-If you are a customer and are still unable to resolve your issue, feel free to contact us via the GameDash licensing portal
+If you are a customer and are still unable to resolve your issue, feel free to contact us via the GameDash licensing portal.